 The available data columns in the Method List provide more extensive data about your application's methods than those in the list of profiled classes on the Session Control Window.
-See the online help for complete details.

 Call Graph

 Click on an entry point in the entry points list or a method in the method list to view a Call Graph for the method.
 The Call Graph shows the selected method and its child methods, and highlights the critical path.
 The critical path is the sequence of child method calls that resulted in the largest cumulative memory allocation for the selected method.